somefunAgba/ModernPIDControlSS/README.md

 ***************************************************************
 **This library is copyrighted under the MIT License.
-I will appreciate a notice by e-mail, if used for commercial purpose.**
+I will appreciate a notice by e-mail, if used for non-commercial or commercial purpose.**